Missing Cuban actor, "War Witch" win Tribeca awards

 But in a continuing strange saga of life imitating art at Tribeca, a Cuban actor starring in a film about defecting to the United States, who went missing in real life while en route to the festival, shared the top acting award.

-Actor Javier Nunez Florian, who was last seen at Miami's airport during a stopover to the festival and disappeared along with his female costar Anailin de la Rua de la Torre from the film "Una Noche", did not show up to split his $2,500 award.
+Actor Javier Nunez Florian, who was last seen at Miami's airport and disappeared along with his female costar Anailin de la Rua de la Torre from the film "Una Noche", did not show up to split his $2,500 award.

-He shared the top acting honor with his male costar Dariel Arrechada, who turned up toward the end of the awards and was the only actor present at the film's premiere a week ago.
+He shared the top acting honor with his male costar Dariel Arrechada, who did turn up on the red carpet toward the end of the awards and was the only actor present at the film's premiere a week ago.
 Representatives for the film said this week no one from the film has had any contact with the missing Cubans.

 "Una Noche," (One Night), which follows the journey of three Cuban teenagers trying to escape the poverty of their homeland to start a new life in Miami, also picked up the best cinematography award and best new narrative director for New York University film school graduate Lucy Mulloy.